KanhaVarshney1/SimSci/experiment/experiment-name.md

-## Experiment name
- Verification of Thevenin’s Theorem and Maximum power transfer theorem.
+##  Verification of Thevenin’s Theorem and Maximum power transfer theorem.